Progression-Free Survival

 For first-line treatment of adult patients with locally advanced or metastatic EGFR+ NSCLC

-High and durable responses with a chemotherapy-sparing combination1
+High and durable responses with a chemo-free combination1

 This was a prespecified analysis and was not powered to show statistical significance.